bantonneau/dailyPlanner/README.md

 This project was created by Bennett Antonneau.

+Special thanks to the creators of jQuery and Day.js for their helpful libraries.

 ## License

-This project is licensed under the MIT license.```
+This project is licensed under the MIT license.